Sven-Ove Svensson

 Sven-Ove Svensson (9 June 1922 – 21 December 1986) was a Swedish footballer who played as a midfielder for Helsingborgs IF and the Sweden national team.

 Career

 Svensson played most of his career in Helsingborgs IF in Allsvenskan.
 Having made his debut in the Sweden national team in 1951 he was capped 31 times scoring 8 goals.
-He won guldbollen in 1954.
-In 1956 he was injured and his career was destroyed.
+He was bestowed guldbollen in 1954.
+In 1956 he was injured which ended his career.